 All capital expenditure should be undertaken in accordance with the financial regulations; the Scheme of Financial Management, the Scheme of Delegation included within the Council's Constitution and the Contract Procedure Rules.
 Further, detailed guidance can also be found in the Council's Capital Guidance Notes (currently in draft format).

-- 1 In addition, expenditure can be classified as capital in the unlikely scenario that: - It meets one of the definitions specified in regulations made under the 2003 Local Government Act; - The Secretary of State makes a direction that the expenditure can be treated as capital expenditure.
+- The Secretary of State makes a direction that the expenditure can be treated as capital expenditure.